Theonlyhamstertoh/MY-NOTES-AND-LEARNING/THREEJS.md

 `
 If you have a high FOV, you will see a lot more but also have distortion.
 What the near and far means is that if the object exceeds or falls below the values, it will not render it.

+If You don't add camera to scene, it is automatically added for you.

 ### `camera.lookAt(object)`
 This will point the camera at the object.
 But do it after setting position or else you would only see it's original one instead of the changed.
 ## Renderer